debox-pro/debox-chat-go-sdk/boxbotapi/docs/internals/adding-endpoints.md

 What type should `ChatID` be?
 DeBox allows specifying numeric chat IDs or channel usernames.
 Golang doesn't have union types, and interfaces are entirely untyped.
-This library solves this by adding two fields, a `ChatID` and a `ChannelUsername`.
+This library solves this by adding two fields, a `ChatID`.
 We can now write the struct as follows.

 ```go
 type DeleteMessageConfig struct {